giamazonas/theater_friends_frontend/README.md

 <br>
 "From the start it has been the theatre's business to entertain people ... it needs no other passport than fun." -Bertolt Brecht
 <br><br>
-"All the world’s a stage,
-And all the men and women merely players;
-They have their exits and their entrances,
-And one man in his time plays many parts."
-~William Shakespeare

 <br>
 <br>
 <br>